Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to a very narrow or difficult path or situation (e.g., “passing through the eye of a needle”).
-The phrase is non-literal, and its meaning cannot be deduced from the individual words but instead refers figuratively to a tight or challenging circumstance.
+The idiom is non-literal, and its meaning cannot be deduced from the individual words but instead refers figuratively to a tight or challenging circumstance.

 Origin: